sruthik11/Image-Caption-Generation/README.md

 ## Image Caption Generator

-A neural network to generate captions for an image using CNN and RNN with BEAM Search.
+A neural network to generate captions for an image using CNN and RNN with BEAM Search and then using ViT + GPT2

 ## Table of Contents